United States Agency for International Development

-The United States Agency for International Development (USAID) is a de jure agency of the executive branch of the United States federal government.
-USAID was the world's largest foreign aid agency, but it received major cutbacks in 2025, with its remaining functions being transferred to the United States Department of State.
+The United States Agency for International Development (USAID) is a statutory agency of the executive branch of the United States federal government.
+Founded in 1961, it was formerly the world's largest foreign aid agency.
+After major cutbacks in 2025, its remaining functions were transferred to the United States Department of State.

-USAID was established in 1961 to compete with the Soviet Union during the Cold War through the use of soft power.
-In 2025, the Trump administration ended 83% of overall projects.
-However, USAID had been reorganized by the United States Congress as an independent agency in 1998 and can only be closed down by an act of Congress.
-As such, it legally exists.
-In addition, budget requests, the Office of Inspector General, and court filings have continued to acknowledge USAID's legal existence.
+USAID was established to counter the influence of the Soviet Union during the Cold War by means of soft power.
+In 2025, the second Trump administration ended 83% of overall projects, transferred the rest to the State Department, and is planning to disband the agency in September 2026.
+However, USAID had been reorganized by the United States Congress as an independent agency in 1998 and can only be formally abolished by an act of Congress.
+As such, it legally still exists.
+(Note: In addition, budget requests, the Office of Inspector General, and court filings have continued to acknowledge USAID's legal existence.)

-From 2001 to 2024, USAID had an average budget of $23 billion a year and missions in over 100 countries in areas as diverse as education, global health, environmental protection, and democratic governance.
-In the twenty years from 2001 to 2021, USAID saved a yearly estimated range of between 4.1 and 4.7 million lives, with an estimated subset of between 1.2 and 1.7 million children under five saved.
+From 2001 to 2024, USAID had an average budget of $23 billion a year and missions in over 100 countries in areas as diverse as global health, environmental protection, and democratic governance.
+In the twenty years from 2001 to 2021, USAID programs were estimated to save between 4.1 and 4.7 million lives each year.

 History

-Creation (1961) and reorganization (1998)

 In August 1953, President Eisenhower reorganized country offices as "United States Operations Missions" (USOMs).
 Congress passed the Foreign Assistance Act on September 4, 1961, which reorganized U.S. foreign assistance programs and mandated the creation of an agency to administer economic aid.
 The goal of this agency was to counter Soviet influence during the Cold War and to advance U.S. soft power through socioeconomic development.
-USAID was subsequently established by the executive order of President John F. Kennedy, who sought to unite several existing foreign assistance organizations and programs under one agency.
-After this transition, USOMs continued to exist for a time as an element of USAID.
-USAID by law is placed under "the direct authority and policy guidance of the Secretary of State".

-In 1998, Congress established USAID as a functionally independent executive agency with the Foreign Affairs Reform and Restructuring Act, which gave the President 60 days to abolish or reorganize USAID.
-President Bill Clinton chose the second option and reorganized USAID, which retained its independence from the U.S. Department of State.